 The Climate Adaptation Mission led by BehaviourWorks Australia and its partners explores how systems thinking, knowledge co-production, and behavioural public policy experiments could help Australian communities reduce harms from climate change.

 The Climate Adaptation Mission is part of the BehaviourWorks Australia Consortium, which has a focus on identifying shared policy challenges between partners and tackling them with behavioural approaches.

-This mission leverages the combined reach, resources and expertise of the following BWA Consortium partners: Department of Environment, Land, Water and Planning (Vic), Sustainability Victoria, The Shannon Company, and the Australian Government Department of Agriculture, Water, and the Environment.
+This Mission leverages the combined reach, resources and expertise of the following Consortium partners: the Victorian Department of Energy, Environment and Climate Action , Sustainability Victoria, The Shannon Company, and the Australian Government Department of Climate Change, Energy, the Environment and Water.

 We'd love to help you unpack the problem.
 Get in touch.